-When specifying the CM Attribute Mask parameters in the CM configuration file:
+When the CM Attribute Mask parameter is specified in the CM configuration file:

-- In DOCSIS v3.0 mode, the priority of service flow Attribute Mask is higher than CM Attribute Mask; - in DOCSIS v2.0 mode, the priority of CM Attribute Mask is higher than service flow Attribute Mask, and only the bonding groups with single channel will be selected in the matching process;
+- > DOCSIS v3.0 mode, service flow Attribute Mask priority is higher than CM Attribute Mask. - In DOCSIS v2.0 mode, CM Attribute Mask has higher priority than service flow Attribute Mask, and only single channel binding group is selected in matching process.